Cyfrin/moccasin/moccasin/msig_cli/README.md

   - MultiSend support for batching multiple internal transactions.
   - EIP-712 structured data output for signing and verification.

-> Note: Gas estimation is automatically performed for single transactions.
+> Note: SafeTxGas estimation is automatically performed for single transactions.
 For MultiSend batches, it is not automatically estimated due to complexity, but can be done interactively.

+The CLI will prompt for these values or set sensible defaults if omitted.

 - **Transaction Signing (`tx-sign`):**